 Twelve tone music

-The Twelve tone music is a musical work that is specifically designed to use all the notes the same number of items.
+The Twelve tone music is a musical work that is specifically designed to use all the notes for the same number of items.

 The musical term Temperament can refer to the attitude of the singer or the tuning of an instrument.